 Copy from floppy to hard & back

 When you buy a program, it usually comes on a floppy disk or a CD-ROM disk.
-If it comes on a floppy disk, put that floppy disk into the floppy drive, then copy the program from the floppy disk to the hard disk.
-(To copy the program onto an IBM-compatible hard disk, type the word “copy” or “install” or “setup” or use your mouse.
+Put that floppy disk or CD-ROM disk into its drive, then copy the program from that disk to the hard disk.
+(To copy by using an IBM-compatible PC, type the word “copy” or “install” or “setup” or use your mouse.
 To find out which to do and when, follow the instructions in the manual that came with the program.)

-Then use just the copy on the hard disk (which is sturdier, holds more info, and works faster than the floppy disk).
+Then use just the copy on the hard disk (which holds more info and works faster than the floppy disk or CD-ROM disk).